jackbeau/Vision-Project/README.md

 # Team Project Report

 ## Achievement Overview:
-Our team has successfully implemented an image to object character recognition (OCR) algrithm.
-Using various computer vision algorithms, we seperate the image of a document from it's background, align it and perform OCR.
+Our team has successfully implemented an image to object character recognition (OCR) algorithm.
+Using various computer vision algorithms, we separate the image of a document from it's background, align it and perform OCR.
 Specifically, we have achieved the following:

 - Utilized morphology operations to create a blank canvas for document alignment.
 - Implemented Canny edge detection and contour finding to identify document edges.
-- Applied the Douglas-Peucker algorithm for corner detection to determine the quadrilateral representing the document boundaries.
+- Applied the Ramer-Douglas-Peucker algorithm for corner detection to determine the quadrilateral representing the document boundaries.
-- Conducted a perspective transform using homography to align the document.
+- Conducted a perspective transform using Homography to align the document.
-- Performed objecct character recognition on the identified document.
+- Performed Optical Character Recognition on the identified document.

 Both team members actively contributed to coding, debugging, and documenting the project.